paruff/garden/content/Atlas/Notes/Ideas/Goals-static.md

 I have a few goals:

-[[02 Areas/Mindfullness/Meditation]] , well I guess that is a practice to support mindfulness , which is in support of emotional health and [[02 Areas/Mindfullness/enlightenment]]
+[[Meditation]] , well I guess that is a practice to support mindfulness , which is in support of emotional health and [[enlightenment]]

 [[01 Projects/Learn Portuguese/Portuguese]] language at least to A2 level as that is required for citizenship in portugal.
 That is clearly an external goal.